 - The CLEP® test is given to students who desire to receive college credit for knowledge they have acquired outside a formal college classroom setting.

 - The A-2 Test is given as part of the requirements for entry into the Radiologic Technology program.

 - The Test of Essential Academic Skills (TEAS) is given as part of the requirements for entry into the Associate Degree Nursing, Practical Nursing, Respiratory Therapist, Physical Therapist Assistant, and Surgical Technology programs.
 The TEAS measures basic essential skills in the academic content areas of English and language, mathematics, reading, and science.

-- To meet College and Career Readiness requirements, Ability-to-Benefit is given to students without a high school diploma or GED® who want to enroll in the following programs: Cosmetology, Esthetics Technology (must have completed the 10th grade to take State Board Exam), and Welding Technology.
+- To meet College and Career Readiness requirements, Ability-to-Benefit is given to students without a high school diploma or GED® who want to enroll in the following programs: Cosmetology, Esthetics Technology (must have completed the 10th grade to take State Board Exam), Masonry, and Welding Technology.